What is the Budapest Gambit?

 This variation has never been popular but there are numerous traps Black is hoping to spring upon the unwary.
 For example, 4 Nf3 d6 5 exd6 Bxd6 6 g3 Nxf2!
 7 Kxf2 Bxg3+! and Black wins the white queen for two minor pieces.

-The problem for Black is that if White has prepared well for the game then 3 …Ne4 will run into 4 a3 d6 5 Qc2, which is the recommended recipe and very strong.
+The problem for Black is that if White players have prepared well for the game then 3 …Ne4 will run into 4 a3 d6 5 Qc2, which is the recommended recipe and very strong.

 Therefore the Fajarowicz Variation is only playable as an occasional surprise weapon – and even then it is advisable to keep your fingers crossed.